lunfardo314/lunfardo314.github.io/overview/utxo_ledger.md

 More detailed description of the UTXO model can be found in [Proxima transaction model](https://lunfardo314.github.io/#/txdocs/intro).

-The **ledger state** is a collection of outputs, also known as UTXOs.
-The ledger starts from the *genesis ledger sta

 ### Conflicts.
 DAG.
 Past cone

 Two transactions that directly or indirectly consume (spend) the same output in the ledger state are considered *conflicts* or *double-spends*.
 A valid ledger cannot contain conflicting transactions.
 The set of UTXO transactions as vertices with the relation of consumption of outputs between them as edges naturally forms a *directed acyclic graph* (DAG).